Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-open-vscode-terminal-in-another-window.md

 ### Step 4: Navigate to Your Workspace

-To make sure the terminal has access to the folder or file you are working on—on the old window, you'll need to navigate to the appropriate path.
+To make sure the terminal has access to the folder or file you are working on in the old window, you'll need to navigate to the appropriate path.

 If you're using Windows, you can use the `cd <folder_name>` command to enter any folder you need or the file you are working on.

 ![navigating to workspace](/images/new-terminal.webp "navigating to workspace")